- Education and Science»

 - If we insist on having an end then the question is: "What comes next?"

-Here's where we run into trouble.
-Our thinking creates a paradox.
-If the end is really the end then there is nothing left.
-The Universe is void of all matter.
+If the end is really terminal, then there is nothing left.
+The universe must be void of all matter.
 If what comes after the end is void of all matter, then how long does that lack of all existence last?

-If time still exists then we haven't really reached the end of time yet.
-Therefore we might say there is still existence of the Universe.
+If time still exists then we haven't really reached the end yet.
+Therefore we might say that matter still exists in the universe.

 Our comprehension of endless space and time is limited due to our inability to imagine a universe without time.